 Tool you can use to help set up a culture of appreciation: 👉Outback Team Building

 How does this idea improve appreciation at work?
-This positivity-spreading idea for the workplace gives everyone an opportunity to feel safe encouraging each other.
+This positivity-spreading idea for the workplace allows everyone to feel safe encouraging each other.
 While it’s incredible to be recognized by managers, sometimes the best validation comes in the form of peer-to-peer recognition from your coworkers.

 Why we love it: We love peer-to-peer recognition because there are daily opportunities to execute this idea.
-In fact, this should become a routine tactic of any organization looking to create a culture of appreciation.
+This should become a routine tactic of any organization looking to create a culture of appreciation.

 Tool you can use to help set up a culture of appreciation: 👉SnackNation’s article on Peer To Peer Recognition